Margaret Haig Thomas, 2nd Viscountess Rhondda: Time and Tide

 Aside from inheriting her father's publishing interests, Rhondda had founded in 1920 Time and Tide magazine, at first a left-wing feminist weekly magazine, but later a more rightist general literary journal.
 She was the long-time editor of the magazine and sustained it with a large portion of her inheritance.

 Rhondda recalled that she had always wanted to edit a paper.
-She knew that most weekly reviews lost money, but accepted this as the price of getting at the ‘keystone people’ - the inner group in society who influenced the general public.
+She knew that most weekly reviews lost money, but accepted this as the price of getting at the "keystone people", the inner group in society who influenced the general public.
 Rhondda appointed an all-woman board and ensured that the journal was entirely controlled, staffed and edited by women.
 She took over the editorship herself in 1926 and continued in the post until her death.
-George Bernard Shaw, who wrote for the paper, was one of those who had a high opinion of her abilities as an editor and, according to Rebecca West, who was also a contributor, she insisted on a very high standard of writing.
+George Bernard Shaw, who wrote for the paper, was one of those who had a high opinion of her abilities as an editor and, according to Rebecca West, who was also a contributor, she insisted on a high standard of writing.

 Rhondda saw Time and Tide primarily as a platform from which to advocate women's equality and the journal constantly drew attention to women's advances such as the election of women to parliament, the appointment of women as magistrates and as members of juries, and the granting of degrees to women at Oxford University.
-Under her editorship the journal became ‘an innovative, imaginative and adaptable weekly paper’ which soon achieved a circulation of between 12,000 and 15,000 copies.
+Under her editorship the journal became "an innovative, imaginative and adaptable weekly paper," which achieved a circulation of between 12,000 and 15,000 copies.

-In 1928 Rhondda gave the journal an enhanced literary focus, publishing more book reviews and work by modern women novelists including Virginia Woolf, and from 1931 there was a new emphasis on international issues and world politics.
-This reflected Rhondda's own concerns about threats to peace.
-Similarly, in the 1940s the journal's content became increasingly right-wing as Rhondda's own political views moved to the right.
-Circulation then rose to 40,000 despite the loss of progressive readers, but Rhondda still had to subsidise the journal out of her own pocket.
+In 1928, Rhondda gave the journal an enhanced literary focus, publishing more book reviews and work by modern women novelists including Virginia Woolf, Vita Sackville-West, and Rebecca West.
+From 1931 there was a new emphasis on international issues and world politics.
+In the 1940s the journal's content became increasingly right-wing as Rhondda's own political views moved to the right.
+Circulation then rose to 40,000 despite the loss of progressive readers, but Rhondda still had to subsidise the journal out of her own funds.